Bibiano Fernandes (footballer)

-Bibiano Fernandes (born 2 December 1976 in Mapusa, Goa) is an Indian football manager and former football player who is currently the head coach of the India U20 and India U17 national teams.
+Bibiano Fernandes (born 2 December 1976) is an Indian football manager and former football player who last served as the head coach of the India U17 national team.
 He also served as the coach of the Bengaluru B team.
 Under his coaching India won SAFF under-15 championship in 2017 and 2019.
 India U16 had also reached the 2018 AFC U-16 Championship Quarter finals eventually losing out to South Korea U16 in his reign.
 He is regarded as one of the great coaches in India.
 Under his tenure, India qualified for AFC Under-16 Championship for two times, which is India's ninth appearance in the Championship.

 Playing career

 Bibiano mostly played all his stints at Goan clubs, from Churchill Brothers to Santa Cruz FC.
 He once signed for East Bengal in 2006 for a year contract.

 He made only one appearance for India in 2005 internationally.

 In 2025, a charity match was organized between India All Stars vs Brazil All Stars in Chennai where he scored a goal.
-India All Stars lost by 2-1.
+India All Stars lost by 2–1.

 Coaching career

 India U-17

 After departure of Luis Norton de Matos, head coach of India for FIFA U-17 World Cup 2017 hosted by India, Bibiano took charge of India U-17 and led them to SAFF Under-15 Championships with three back-to-back titles in 2017, 2019 and 2023.

 Under his tenure, India qualified for AFC Under-17 Asian Cups thrice consecutively (2020 edition got cancelled due to COVID-19 still India qualified for the tournament).
 The team had witnessed a brilliant run in various tournaments and was lauded by various pundits.
-In 2018 AFC Under-16 Championship in Malaysia, he led India to Quarter-Finals after 16 years, since they last made up to 2002 and narrowly missed a FIFA U-17 World Cup spot losing to South Korea by 1-0.
+In 2018 AFC Under-16 Championship in Malaysia, he led India to Quarter-Finals after 16 years, since they last made up to 2002 and narrowly missed a FIFA U-17 World Cup spot losing to South Korea by 1–0.